 Peter Coppinger went from an idea of creating a project management tool to a company with 20+ employees and more than 1 million customers in nearly every country around the globe.
 What started as a tool to compete with the likes of Basecamp has evolved into a full suite of products including time management tracking, chat, help desk and more.
 He began coding the first version of the software on his sister’s sofa and hasn’t looked back since.
 The business has evolved, re-branded and experienced explosive growth with no plans of stopping anytime soon.
-Learn more about Peter’s background, find out what’s in store for the future of Teamwork (our #1 pick for the best project management software) and get some advice from this Irish businessman who rocks the web.
+Learn more about Peter’s background, find out what’s in store for the future of Teamwork, and get some advice from this Irish businessman who rocks the web in this interview we conducted back in 2015.

 What growing pains have you encountered and what have you learned from them?